Special dividends are like surprise money for shareholders, though you can also seek out companies that are about to pay them. Here’s how.

 Who doesn’t love extra money?
 Many shareholders were happy to put a few extra dollars in their pockets last year in the form of special dividends.
-Annually, investors around the globe receive billions of dollars in special dividends.
+Annually, investors around the globe receive billions of dollars in these bonus dividends.

-Although still far behind the amount of regular dividends paid out (some $263.3 billion just in the first quarter of 2019), the pace of special dividends is picking up.
+Although still far behind the amount of regular dividends paid out, the pace of special dividends is picking up.
 I’ll share a few more that are already scheduled in a moment, but first, let’s take a peek at how they work.

 Why Do Companies Issue Special Dividends?